 2012 Margery C Ramsay Scholarship recipient Liz Pidgeon with Dennis Goldner of the Library Board of Victoria.

-The Margery C Ramsay and Barrett Reid scholarships are now awarded in alternate years.
-In 2012, the Barrett Reid Margery C Ramsay Scholarship will be awarded.
+The Margery C Ramsay and Barrett Reid scholarships are awarded in alternate years.
+In 2013, the Barrett Reid Scholarship will be awarded.

 Margery C Ramsay Scholarship

 Liz attended two major international genealogy conferences and visited leading local and family history research facilities in the UK and US.

 2010: Catherine Killmier, Whitehorse Manningham Regional Library Corporation